john-rock/gatsby-source-national-park-api/README.md

 # source-national-park-api

-This is a Gatsby plugin sourcing data from the National Park Service API.
+Gatsby plugin sourcing data from the National Park Service API.

 ## Set The Config